 - Strategic Business Development and Venturing: This specialization focuses on strategy and venturing skills which are tremendous assets to companies that want managers capable of identifying and leading growth strategies.

 - Business Analytics: The competencies learned in the Business Analytics specialization focus on business intelligence, information systems strategy, and database design and mining.

 - Finance: The Finance specialization focuses on broader financial skills and competencies and positions MBA students more strongly for the market.

-The Professional MBA with an entrepreneurial focus (no specialization) is available through USU’s Regional Campuses and Distance Education program.
+The Professional MBA with an entrepreneurial focus (no specialization) is available through USU’s Regional Campuses.